chililinux/calamares-chili/README.md

 # calamares-chili

-Calamares tweaks to Chililinux, like using btrfs+zstd for default
+Calamares tweaks to Chili Linux, like using btrfs+zstd for default